SamuelSwartzberg/flashcardifying_text_temp/math.md

 flex-container:⟮h∞;✫Screen%20Shot%202014-02-09%20at%2012.45.13%20AM.png✫✫Screen%20Shot%202014-02-09%20at%2012.56.18%20AM.png✫✫Screen%20Shot%202014-02-09%20at%201.04.43%20AM.png✫✫Screen%20Shot%202014-02-09%20at%201.18.08%20AM.png✫✫Screen%20Shot%202014-02-09%20at%201.18.11%20AM.png✫⟯

-⟮Two vertices⟯ are ⟮connected⟯ if ⟮there is a path between two vertices⟯, else ⟮s110;they are ⟮disconnected⟯.⟯ ⟮A graph⟯ is ⟮connected⟯ if ⟮every pair of vertices are connected⟯, ergo ⟮c+;sb;there is a path between any two vertices⟯, else it is ⟮c+;sb;disconnected⟯.
+⟮Two ＿vertices＿⟯ are »⟮connected/disconnected⟯« if there ⟮is/is no⟯ ⟮＿path＿ between them⟯.
+⟮＿A graph＿⟯ is »⟮connected/disconnected⟯« if ⟮every pair of vertices is ＿connected＿⟯.
+Ergo in ⟮＿a connected graph＿⟯ there is ⟮＿a path＿⟯ ⟮between any two ＿vertices＿⟯.

 #### sequences of vertices and edges

-A ⟮walk⟯ is ⟮an alternating sequence⟯ of ⟮vertices and edges⟯.
+»⟮A walk⟯« is ⟮an alternating sequence⟯ of ⟮vertices and edges⟯.
-A ⟮trail⟯ is ⟮a walk⟯ ⟮with no repeated edges⟯.
+»⟮A trail⟯« is ⟮＿a walk＿⟯ ⟮with no repeated edges⟯.
-⟮Walks⟯ and ⟮trails⟯ (but by definition not ⟮paths⟯) may be closed or open A walk or trail is closed/open the ending vertex is/is not the same vertex as the starting vertex⟯ A ⟮path⟯ is an ⟮open⟯ ⟮trail⟯ with ⟮no repeated vertices.⟯ A ⟮circuit⟯ is ⟮a closed trail⟯.
+⟮Walks⟯ and ⟮trails⟯ (but by definition not ⟮paths⟯) may be closed or open.
+A ⟮walk⟯ or ⟮c_;trail⟯ is »⟮closed/open⟯« if ⟮the ending vertex⟯ ⟮is/is not⟯ ⟮the same vertex⟯ ⟮c_-2;as the starting vertex⟯ »⟮A path⟯« is an ⟮open⟯ ⟮trail⟯ with ⟮no repeated vertices.⟯ »⟮A circuit⟯« is ⟮a closed trail⟯.
-A ⟮cycle⟯ is ⟮a circuit⟯ with ⟮no repeated vertex besides the start/end vertex⟯.
+»⟮A cycle⟯« is ⟮a circuit⟯ with ⟮no repeated vertex besides the start/end vertex⟯.
-A ⟮graph⟯ is acyclic if does not contain any cycles.
+»⟮A graph⟯« is acyclic if does not contain any cycles.
 The length of a walk/trai/path/circuit/cycle is symbolized by k.
 The ⟮length k⟯ of ⟮walks/trails/paths/circuits/cycles⟯ is counted in ⟮edges⟯.